7 crucial components for your sales plan

 Team composition

-As a sales manager you are largely dependent on your team.
-You are responsible for inspiring and leading your team, but also for expressing the talent within your team.
-Defining your team is perhaps the most crucial part of your sales plan.
-Ideally, you even make personality profiles of sales assessments part of this chapter.
+As a sales manager, you are largely dependent on your team.
+You are responsible for inspiring and leading your team, but also for bringing out the talent present within your team.
+Describing your team is therefore perhaps the most crucial part of your sales plan.
+Additionally, ideally, you even make personality profiles of sales assessments part of this chapter.

 Customer persona

-In addition to your own team members, you also deal with individuals on the customer side.
+Moreover, in addition to your own team members, you also deal with individuals on the client side.
 People do business with people.
-It is therefore logical that your (desired) customer also gets an important role in the sales plan.
-Develop one (or more) persona of your ideal customer profile together with your team.
+It is therefore logical that your (desired) client also plays an important role in the sales plan.
+Furthermore, develop one (or more) personas of your ideal customer profile together with your team.

 Business model